What is Cloud Computing? Or How to Speak Intelligently about Cloud and Virtual Private Servers

 - The underlying server will be dedicated to running virtual machines.

 - Enterprise-level software will be used for running the virtual servers, providing higher levels of performance and reliability.
-I.e. VMWare ESX or Citrix XenServer
+I.e., VMWare ESX, Citrix XenServer, OpenStack, etc.

 Private Cloud

-The word “Cloud” is a popular marketing buzzword that has gone viral.
+The word “Cloud” is a popular marketing buzzword that has gone viral, had its ups and downs, and is now back in vogue with relatively positive connotations.
 People think it means something very special and cool — some kind of magical computing resource that is just “out there”.
 That is not exactly true, though it’s a nice thought.

-Lets say that you get your own beefy server or server(s) in a data center, like Rackspace, put them behind a good firewall, and install the VMWare ESX operating system on them.
+Lets say that you get your own beefy server or server(s) in a data center, like Rackspace, put them behind good firewalls, and install the VMWare ESX or perhaps OpenStack on them.
 Then, you can create and manage your own set of Virtual Private Servers on these dedicated machines.
-This is the definition of a “Private Cloud” … a set of Virtual Private Servers under your complete control — hardware and software are dedicated to you.
+This is the definition of a “Private Cloud” … a set of Virtual Private Servers under your complete control — both the underlying hardware and the software are dedicated to you and not shared with anyone else.

-What is the advantage of a “Cloud” over, say, just buying some real machines?
+What is the advantage of a “Cloud” vs. just buying some physical machines?

-- Over Provisioning.
+- Over Provisioning for Efficient Resource Utilization.
 You can assign each of your Virtual Servers a certain fraction of the overall underlying server horsepower (CPU) … and you can over assign.
-I.e. if you have three VPS running on one machine, you could assign each of them 75% of the overall server processing capacity.
+E.g. if you have three VPS running on one machine, you could assign each of them 75% of the overall server processing capacity.
 When one server needs to do a lot of work, it can take advantage of up to 75% of the overall capacity.
 As long as multiple servers are not very busy at the same time, this over provisioning allows for efficient use of system resources, rather than dedicating processing power to a machine that is mostly idle.
 With physical servers, capacity is often idle just so it is there when needed.

 - Easy Upgrades and Migrations.
 If your servers need more capacity, you can just “Assign It” from the virtual server management console, assuming additional capacity is available in the underlying machine.
 If not, you can either (a) upgrade the underlying machine, or (b) move the virtual server to a new machine (which can often be done with minimal or no downtime).